AzaniaHH/Module-11-Data-Collection-Challenge/README.md

 # Module-11-Data-Collection-Challenge

-Within this repository there are three files completed to meet the requirements of the assignment.
+Within this repository there are three files completed to meet the requirements of the assignment. <br>
     1. part_1_mars_news - Completed file <br>
     2. part_2_mars_weather - Completed file <br>
-    3. mars_weather_data.csv - Exported CSV<br> file to satisfy part 2.
+    3. mars_weather_data.csv - Exported CSV file to satisfy part 2. <br>
 Additionally, the analysis below was created to meet the requirements of part 2.

 #### Minimum Temperature